Battle of Bronkhorstspruit

-The Battle of Bronkhorstspruit was the first major engagement of the First Boer War.
-It took place by the Bronkhorstspruit river, to the east of the town of Bronkhorstspruit, Transvaal, on 20 December 1880.
-Threatened by the growing numbers of militant Boers in the Pretoria region, the British recalled the 94th Regiment of Foot, which had companies garrisoned in towns and villages across the wider area.
+The battle of Bronkhorstspruit was the first major engagement of the First Boer War.
+It took place by the Bronkhorstspruit river, near the town of Bronkhorstspruit, Transvaal, on 20 December 1880.
+Threatened by the growing numbers of militant Boers in the Pretoria region, the British recalled the 94th Regiment of Foot, which had several companies garrisoned in towns and villages across the wider area.
 The regiment's commanding officer, Lieutenant Colonel Philip Robert Anstruther, led a 34-wagon column consisting of roughly 250 men on a 188 mi journey from Lydenburg back to Pretoria.
-A similar sized Boer commando force, led by Francois Gerhardus Joubert was ordered to intercept and stop the British.
+A similar-sized Boer commando force, led by Francois Gerhardus Joubert, was ordered to intercept and stop the British.

-Despite several warnings of the threat of attack, the British travelled largely unprepared for combat, and the large number of wagons they travelled with slowed their progress significantly.
-On 20 December, 24 days after receiving the order to return, Anstruther's column was confronted by the Boers.
-After demanding under truce that the British discontinue their march, which Anstruther refused, the Boers attacked.
-The British took heavy casualties and surrendered after about 15 minutes, the majority of their surviving men being captured.
+Despite several warnings of the threat of attack, the British travelled largely unprepared for combat, and the many wagons they travelled with slowed their progress significantly.
+On 20 December, 24 days after receiving the order to return, Anstruther's column was confronted by the Boers, who demanded under truce that the British stop their march.
+Anstruther refused, and the Boers attacked while the British soldiers were still preparing.
+The British took heavy casualties and surrendered after about 15 minutes; their surviving men were captured.
 Anstruther was badly wounded and died of his injuries a few days later.